thehyve/sils-fairspace/docker/README.md

 comment out the `KEYCLOAK_IMPORT` line in [keycloak.yml](keycloak.yml) and configure the Keycloak realm manually, following the instructions from [Fairspace documentation](../README.adoc) on how to configure a Keycloak realm for Fairspace.

+Importing the realm template results in:
+- creating a `fairspace` realm,
+- creating a default client `fairspace-client` with secret: `"**********"` that should be regenerated after starting Keycloak,
+- adding a default user that has a `superadmin` role with username: `"organisation-admin"` and password: `"keycloak123"` (to be changed in Keycloak Administration Console after starting Keycloak).

+In order to regenerate the `fairspace-client` secret:
+1. Open the Keycloak Administration Console (default username: `keycloak`, default password: `keycloak`),
+2. Open `fairspace` realm settings,
+3. Go to Clients and select `fairspace-client`,
+4. Open "Credentials" tab and clisk on "Regenerate Secret" button,
+5. Copy the newly generated secret into the `.env` file and restart fairspace-saturn and fairspace-pluto containers.

 ## Running everything together

 After configuring the `.env` file and certificates, the `docker-compose` script can be run.